OXID-eSales/developer_documentation/development/modules_components_themes/theme/twig/twig_converter/issues.rst

   manually copy&paste regular expression.

 - ``[{section}]`` - ``loop`` is array or integer - different behaviors.
 The tool is not able to detect variable type.

+- Use the Twig's `nl2br <https://twig.symfony.com/doc/3.x/filters/nl2br.html>`__ filter if you want to output new lines added by users inside Product reviews
+  (for Smarty similar insertion of the ``<br>`` HTML elements was performed at Model level).